Program Details

 Plan of Study

 With the guidance of the major advisor and the advisory committee, the student will develop an individualized schedule of courses toward the degree.
 This must be submitted as a formal Plan of Study after students have taken 18 credits in the program.
 It must be approved by the Graduate School prior to taking the General Examination before the end of the second year of graduate study.
 The plan consists of a list and sequence of courses that the student needs to complete as part of his/her Ph.D. program.
 The full transcript of Ph.D. course work will consist of 45 credit hours beyond the B.S. degree, or 24 credit hours beyond the MS degree.
 Students have to have at least 30 credits of content coursework (didactic coursework, lab rotations, independent study, journal clubs, a course in Public Health or Clinical Translational Research) beyond B.S. on the PhD plan of study.
 Doctoral Research (Grad 6950) does not count toward the 30 credits.
 The student needs to have at least 15 Doctoral Research credits.
 The student’s plan of study should include courses offered at UConn Health or other UConn campuses, preferably from the graduate catalog, but not excluding undergraduate courses in topics that are crucial to the overall Plan of Study or research aims of the student.
 Detailed information regarding the Ph.D.
 Plan of Study is outlined in the UConn Graduate Catalog.
 In general, the student will take formal course work during only the first two years.
-However, each student is required to register for the Genetics and Developmental Biology Journal Club every semester.
+However, each student is required to register for the Genetics and Developmental Biology Journal Club every semester beyond the first year.

 An example plan for the first year is outlined below: